The World View Richardson Lecture honors Richard J. Richardson, former Provost of UNC-Chapel Hill, with a public lecture by a renowned guest speaker.

 A noted political scientist and distinguished professor, Dr. Richardson served on the University faculty from 1969 until his retirement in 2000.
 He is lauded as one of the most accomplished classroom teachers in UNC-Chapel Hill’s 227-year history and celebrated for his dedication to community service.
 As provost, Dr. Richardson founded World View in 1998 alongside Dr. James Peacock and World View Director Emeritus Robert Phay.

 The event raises funds for scholarships that expand access to World View programs, particularly for educators from underserved communities.
+It the is designed for community supporters to learn about UNC World View and our mission of serving K-12 and community college educators by providing global education professional development opportunities.

 Past Richardson Lecturers